It’s time… time for more fabulous drag queens!

 Strengths: Chi Chi is an incredibly well-rounded performer.
 She not only has off-the-charts dance, lip sync, and acrobatics skills, but she also boasts strong singing and impersonation chops.
 There’s not really any specific area of performance where she is weak.
 She’s also a crafty queen who can make something out of nothing.

 All-Stars Outlook: Personally, I feel like Chi Chi has the narrative most perfectly-crafted for All-Stars and the talent to back it up.
 I’d be straight up terrified to see her walk into the Work Room if I was one of the other queens.

-That’s because being minted an All-Star feels like a natural extension of Chi Chi’s original rise from underdog to frontrunner.
+That’s because being minted an “All-Star” feels like a natural extension of Chi Chi’s original rise from underdog to frontrunner.
 Everyone loved her!
 Her only weakness was a lack of resources!
 She was eliminated for no reason!
-That feels a lot closer to the extended “Already a Winner” narrative of the other Hall-of-Famers, Chad and Alaska.
+That feels a very close to them”Already a Winner” narrative of the other current Hall-of-Famers, Chad and Alaska.
 Compare that to the other queens here, who were all eliminated with good reason (however spurious it may have seemed at the time).

 Combine the steamroller narrative with the relaxed confidence she exuded in her video package, and I’m extremely excited to see more of Chi Chi this season!

 Recap: Trixie came in at 6th place in RuPaul’s Drag Race Season 7 after originally placing 11th and returning in the “Conjoined Queens” challenge.
 She lost a lip sync of Robin S.’s “Show Me Love” against Ginger Minj, who had been her partner in the “Prancing Queens” partnered dance challenge.